vd Brink Home Automations

 unit_of_measurement: "ppm"

-It’s also possible to use a Number helper for this.
-This generates an input_number.800 entity which can also be used in graphs.
-It’s important to set here also the right unit of measurement.
+It is also possible to use a Number helper for this.
+This generates an input_number.800 entity, which can also be used in graphs.
+It is important to set the correct unit of measurement here as well.

 static helper